murmour/icfpc-2018-wild-bashkort-mages/README.txt

 Shame on us.

 Still, being the big losers that we are, we are proud losers, and we lose with dignity.
 Losing is not fun, but we had lots of fun during the contest, and it was totally worth it.
-Also, here, in Bashkortostan, we have a national habit of having fun all the time, and as a result of this habit we've produced a fun video in memory of the contest.
-The video is based on our awesome visualizer.
+Also, here, in Bashkortostan, we have a national habit of having fun all the time, and as a result of this habit we've produced a fun video that is based on our awesome visualizer.
+This video is a monument to our solvers, our tools, and the contest in general.

+Now, the history of our glory is written, even without a score.

 We hope you enjoy it!
 https://www.youtube.com/watch?v=lMHMyh5XTIE
 (the video file is also near this README: nanovisu_birth.mp4)

 The visualizer is written in C++, is located in folder "nanovisu", and should compile on both Linux (run "make"), and Windows (use the included Visual Studio